 50-13 MAINTENANCE DURING CONSTRUCTION.
 The Contractor shall maintain the airport and related airport facilities located within the project from the date construction begins until the Contractor receives a letter of project completion.
 The Contractor shall maintain these areas continually and effectively on a daily basis, with adequate resources to keep them in satisfactory condition at all times.
 The Contractor shall maintain those areas outside the project that are affected by the work, such as haul routes, detour routes, structures, material sites, and equipment storage sites during periods of their use.
-The Contractor shall repaint any airfield or roadway markings, within and outside the work area, that are damaged by hauling operations.

 Maintain haul routes using a minimum of three sweeper trucks during paving operations.
-Trucks used to haul asphalt must be hand swept to remove excess material when leaving the asphalt plan and when leaving the Airport.
+Trucks used to haul asphalt must be hand swept to remove excess material when leaving the asphalt plant and when leaving the Airport.

 Do not place foreign objects and debris (FOD) or any debris capable of causing damage to aircraft landing gears or propellers or of being ingested in jet engines on surfaces in active aircraft movement areas.
 Ensure that all loose material and debris has been removed from the sides of equipment and haul vehicles prior to travel on airport or road surfaces.
-Keep all active runway, taxiway, and apron areas free of materials spilled by the Contractor's your operations.
+Keep all active runway, taxiway, and apron areas free of materials spilled by the Contractor'syour operations.
 Clean spilled materials off of closed runways, taxiways, or aprons prior to opening these areas to aircraft.
 If FOD is spilled on an active runway, taxiway, or apron, remove it immediately.
 The Engineer reserves the right to suspend all hauling operations until FOD is removed from active aircraft movement areas.
 Hauling time lost due to the suspended haul will not be considered reason to extend contract time or reason for a claim.
 The Engineer will allow hauling to continue when the spilled material is cleaned up to his satisfaction.
 FOD preventive measures and FOD cleanup of runways, taxiways, haul routes, and equipment is subsidiary to the contract and no additional payment will be made.
 Refer to GCP subsection 80-04f for hauling routes and hauling restrictions.